When is Mosquito Season?

 Many property owners wait until they see a swarm of mosquitoes – or until they have been bitten – to begin the mosquito control process.
-However, by this time, infestation has probably already occurred.
-The actual preparation for mosquito season should begin much earlier, before the mosquitoes have had the chance to promulgate.
+However, by this time, the infestation has probably already occurred.
+The actual preparation for mosquito season should begin much earlier before the mosquitoes have had the chance to promulgate.

 Remember, as the weather warms, the mosquito breeding cycle time shortens, which ultimately results in an increase in the number of mosquitoes on your property.
 This means you’ll want to get started while the weather is chilly – before the temperature consistently reaches that magical 50° F plateau.

 Read Full Article Here: Mosquito Magnet